samuelcouch/clarifai-go/apinext/design/api-next.md

 |Model| List Concept Models | GET /models?prediction-type=concept |  |
 |Model| List Models that make predictions about images | GET /models?input-type=image |  |
 |Model| List Models that predict concepts in images | GET /models?input-type=image,prediction-type=concept |  ||

+### Input Types
+Each model understands input of a particular type e.g. images or video or audio.
+The current input types are

++ image
++ video

+todo: resolve how animated GIFs should be treated.
+While they share some traits of videos, there are semantic differences that seem to argue for sugaring the APIs to treat animated GIFs as a sequence of images.

+Input types to be supported in the future include:

++ text
++ audio
++ compound types

+Where compound types are tuples of the base types e.g. (image,text) or (video, audio, text).

 ### Prediction Types
 Currently, prediction type can have the following values.